-Mysterious creak on the staircase?
-Warm spot on your bed?
+Mysterious creaks on the staircase?
+Warm spots on your bed?
 Dog tags jangling when you’re all alone?
-Sensation of a phantom paw on your shoulder?
-Could be a ghost dog!
+Sensations of a phantom paw on your shoulder?
+Could it be a ghost dog?

-So if you think you’ve seen the ghost or spirit of a dog, don’t feel crazy!
-You’re not alone.
+So if you think you’ve seen the ghost or spirit of a dog, you’re not alone!

-Some say your pet dogs come back to visit you from beyond to make sure you’re okay, and to let you know they’re still watching over you.
-This can be a great comfort, especially if your pet has been taken from you suddenly, and you’re still grieving painfully.
+Some say your pet dogs come back to visit you from beyond to make sure you’re okay and to let you know they’re still watching over you.
+This can be a great comfort, especially if your pet has been taken from you suddenly and you’re still grieving.

 At the Holly Hotel, in Holly Michigan, an apparition of Leona the rat terrier runs up and down the halls and barks.
 Oh, those terriers!
-Even after life!
+Even in the afterlife!

 But be careful.
-Not all ghost dogs are man’s dead best friend.
-Like, in Valle Crucis, North Carolina, there’s a demon ghost dog, that springs out of the cemetery, will chase you down, and come right after your car!
+Not all ghost dogs are man’s deceased best friend.
+Like, in Valle Crucis, North Carolina, there’s a demon ghost dog who springs out of the cemetery, chases you down, and comes right after your car!

 If you are experiencing a dog haunting and you’re not in any danger, take a picture and share it!
 Like these ladies: AngelsGhost.com